How well do you know your wardrobe? Do you know how your clothes are made, or the materials they are made from?

 Care, repair, donate

-There are 21 billion tonnes of textiles sent to landfill every year, thanks to the current take-make-dispose ‘linear’ model of consumption.
+There are 21 billion tonnes of textiles sent to landfill every year - according to the UN Economic Commission for Europe report (2018) - thanks to the current take-make-dispose ‘linear’ model of consumption.
 By switching to a circular economy - and choosing fibres that have a positive lifecycle - your garments can be saved from landfill or incineration.

 Avoid the fast fashion giants and choose an independent designer whose values align with yours, and with the environments.
 Our environmental edit and Woolmark Prize collections will allow you to carefully curate your wardrobe with conscious pieces, made to last.